 |U.S. Environmental Protection Agency, Rhode Island Department of Environmental Management, Providence Housing Authority, Pawtucket Central Falls Development Corporation, Amos House, Community Action Partnership of Providence, RI Housing, Children’s Friend, and many more!|

 Groundwork Rhode Island recruits highly motivated trainees from urban core communities in Providence, Pawtucket, Central Falls, and Woonsocket, with a special emphasis on serving formerly-incarcerated individuals and residents of public housing.
 All applicants are invited to complete an orientation with Groundwork Rhode Island before enrolling in the program.
 All participants must be legal U.S. residents (due to our funding restrictions), meet income requirements for free training, and/or be a displaced worker due to lay-offs or industry closures.
 A high school degree or equivalency is recommended but not required.
 We accept participants who have a strong interest in careers in hazardous materials handling/clean-up and sustainable urban landscaping, and are working to improve their own lives.

 Groundwork Rhode Island has been conducting Environmental Job Training since 2002.
-To date we have placed an average of 70% of training graduates in jobs ranging from temporary crew positions on remediation projects to full-time salaried positions with remediation contractors, T.F.
-Green Airport, Tremco Roofing, weatherization contractors, Thielsch Engineering, and others.
+To date we have placed an average of 70% of training graduates in jobs ranging from temporary crew positions on remediation projects to full-time salaried positions with remediation contractors, Aerotek, T.F.
+Green Airport, Tremco Roofing, The Compost Plant, weatherization contractors, Thielsch Engineering, and others.